isomerpages/moe-pasirrissec/_holistic-education/The Curriculum/Mother Tongue Languages.md

 The Mother Tongue Languages (MTL) Department believes in nurturing Pasirians to:

-* *Learn their MTLs* – Nurture &amp; develop Pasirians to become confident proficient MTL users
+* *Learn their MTLs* – Nurture and develop Pasirians to become confident proficient MTL users
-* *Love their MTLs* – Ignite, deepen &amp; sustain Pasirians’ passion for their MTLs
+* *Love their MTLs* – Ignite, deepen and sustain Pasirians’ passion for their MTLs
-* *Live out their MTLs* – Inspire Pasirians to appreciate their MTL values, cultures &amp; heritage, and apply them in their daily lives
+* *Live out their MTLs* – Inspire Pasirians to appreciate their MTL cultures and apply their MTL in their daily lives

 #### **Mission**